YCChenVictor/blog-frontend/_posts/Computer_Science/design_and_development/2022-01-30-design-pattern.md

 There are three categories:

-1. Creational patterns
+1. Creational patterns: different ways to create objects
-2. Structural patterns
+2. Structural patterns: the relationship between these objects
-3. behavioral patterns
+3. behavioral patterns: interaction or communication between these objects

 ## What?